An Information-Geometric Approach to Artificial Curiosity: Preliminaries

 \subsection{Information geometry}

-Information geometry \cite{amari2000methods} studies parameterized families of probability densities $\left\{ p_\theta:\theta \in\mathbb{R}^d\right\}$ with additional geometric structure that is invariant under congruent Markov morphisms.
+Information geometry \citep{amari2000methods} studies parameterized families of probability densities $\left\{ p_\theta:\theta \in\mathbb{R}^d\right\}$ with additional geometric structure that is invariant under congruent Markov morphisms.
 Intuitively, congruent Markov morphisms are information-preserving maps, appearing as the equality condition in data processing inequalities such as \citep[Theorem 2.8.1]{cover2006elements}.
 We are interested in structures that are invariant under them, because these structures are agnostic to the representation of information.
+We will refer to invariance under congruent Markov morphisms as information invariance, and the stronger property of satisfying a data processing inequality as information monotonicity.
 Formally, a Markov morphism is congruent if it has a left inverse induced by a statistic.
 Congruent Markov morphisms have a correspondence with sufficient statistics, as follows: A statistic from $\mathcal{X}$ to $\mathcal{Y}$ is a measurable map $\kappa:\mathcal{X}\rightarrow\mathcal{Y}$ and induces a Markov morphism

-The statistic $\kappa$ is sufficient if there exists a Markov morphism $M$ in the opposite direction from $\mathcal{Y}$ to $\mathcal{X}$, such that $M$ is a right inverse of $h_\kappa$.
-Equivalently, the Markov morphism $M$ has a left inverse $h_\kappa$ induced by the statistic $\kappa$, making $M$ a congruent Markov morphism and $\kappa$ a sufficient statistic.
+The statistic $\kappa$ is sufficient if there exists a Markov morphism $h$ in the opposite direction from $\mathcal{Y}$ to $\mathcal{X}$, such that $h$ is a right inverse of $h_\kappa$.
+Equivalently, the Markov morphism $h$ has a left inverse $h_\kappa$ induced by the statistic $\kappa$, making $h$ a congruent Markov morphism and $\kappa$ a sufficient statistic.
 The invariant geometric structures in information geometry are tensors, which for our purposes can be understood intuitively as mathematical objects that describe geometry in a coordinate-independent manner.
 A tensor $T$ is invariant under the Markov morphism $h$ if $h^*(T)=T$ where $h^*$ denotes the pullback of $h$.
 Pullbacks are maps between additional structure on sets, induced by maps between those sets.
-A fundamental result in information geometry concerns uniquely invariant information tensors: \begin{theorem} \cite{cencov1972statistical,ay2015information} The unique (0,2)-tensors and (0,3)-tensors invariant under congruent Markov morphisms are $\eta g$ and $\alpha T$, where $\eta\in\mathbb{R}, \alpha\in\mathbb{R}$, and
+A fundamental result in information geometry concerns uniquely invariant tensors: \begin{theorem} \citep{cencov1972statistical,ay2015information} The unique information invariant (0,2)-tensors and (0,3)-tensors are $\eta g$ and $\alpha T$, where $\eta,\alpha\in\mathbb{R}$, and

 is the Fisher-Rao tensor (Fisher information metric), and

 is the Amari-Čencov tensor. \end{theorem} where we adopt the notation $\partial_i\coloneqq\frac{\partial}{\partial \theta_i}$ and $\partial'_i\coloneqq\frac{\partial}{\partial \theta'_i}$.